 Sound confusing?
 We’ll show you everything you need to set up Bluetooth for Windows 7.

-Enable Bluetooth On Your Computer & Device
+Turn on Bluetooth on Your Computer and Device

 Next, ensure Bluetooth is enabled on the device you want to pair with your computer.
-Bluetooth will be enabled by default on Bluetooth mice and headsets, but Bluetooth support may be disabled on smartphones and tablets.
+Bluetooth is enabled by default on Bluetooth mice and headsets, but it may be disabled on smartphones and tablets.

-Make the PC or Device Discoverable
+Make the PC and Devices Discoverable

 Click the Allow Bluetooth devices to find this computer checkbox in the Bluetooth Settings window, and then click OK.
 Your computer will now be discoverable to other devices.